bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Despite our caution, however, we still ran into a bear.
 About 30 minutes into the trip while on a ridge, a rustle drew my attention to a blonde bear not ten metres away.
 The bear turned tail and bolted down the slope.
 After a brief discussion, we decided to go against conventional wisdom that suggests leaving the area after a bear encounter.
 The bear was not large and apparently fearful of us.
 There seemed little likelihood of the same bear attacking us if we stayed close together.
 More likely, the bear had fled the area.

 We continued hiking up the ridge, although more slowly and cautiously.
-Once we were out of the trees, we relaxed and had an enjoyable climb to the summit.
+Once we were out of the trees, we relaxed and enjoyed climbing to the summit.
 Given the small effort it took to summit, the views were rewarding.
 We returned to our car without incident and without seeing a bear.

 KLM and GPX Tracks